yanisaspic/fEVE/README.md

 # fEVE: An Alternative Framework to -Omics Ensemble Clustering

 fEVE is an alternative approach to integrate multiple clustering results, generated with -omics datasets.
 Instead of minimizing the differences of multiple clustering results generated with a panel of methods fEVE describes these differences, and it leverages them to identify clusters that are robust to the method used.

-Currently, one instance of the fEVE framework has been implemented:
+Currently, two instances of the fEVE framework have been implemented:

-    - scEVE: an instance that analyzes single-cell transcriptomics datasets, using four clustering methods.
+-   **scEVE:** an instance that analyzes single-cell transcriptomics datasets, using four clustering methods.
+Each

+-   **brEVE:** an instance that analyzes bulk transcriptomics datasets, using four clustering methods.

 ## Installation